shiqiang-lin/visual_codon/ReadMe.md

 (2) Use SecureCRT to log in to the remote Linux server with SSH2.

 (3) After logging in to the Linux server, set the environment variable DISPLAY.
-THe 192.168.31.129 is the IP address of the Windows computer of the author, please replace it with the IP address of your own computer.
+The 192.168.31.129 is the IP address of the Windows computer of the author, please replace it with the IP address of your own computer.

 ```zsh
 % export DISPLAY=192.168.31.129:0.0